top of page

 What the critics said:

 “This is a slashing exposure, from the pen of John Nevil Maskelyne, who, in conjunction with Mr. Cooke, plays the part of an anatomist of humbug to its innermost core, and a remorseless vivisectionist of its practitioners – the modern spiritists or spiritualists – of the “phenomena” of so-called spiritualism, with some exposures of “spirit media.”
-Mr. Maskelyne has reduced all these manifestations to the level of absurdity, fraud, and imposition; and if the spiritualists have any sense of shame or consciousness of bamboozlement lying dormant in their compositions, his trenchant chapters will cause them to perceive that they have been made the most egregious gecks and gulls that ever crazed fancy played upon.”
+Mr. Maskelyne has reduced all these manifestations to the level of absurdity, fraud, and imposition; and if the spiritualists have any sense of shame or consciousness of bamboozlement lying dormant in their compositions, his trenchant chapters will cause them to perceive that they have been made the most egregious gecks and gulls that ever crazed fancy played upon.”– Worcester Chronicle, 10th of June 1876.

 “We regard Mr. Maskelyne, in connection with his practical exposures of modern spiritualistic folly, as a genuine public benefactor.
 Nothing short of the evidence supplied in his mysterious and famous illusions demonstrate to unreasoning, simpleminded people how thoroughly they are at the mercy of designing r-hum! say “mediums” - and how necessary it is for them to regard suspiciously the pretended miracles of modern spiritualism.
 The absurd doings of “spirits,” which they could not explain, and which they vainly asked you to explain, seemed to demand their belief, despite all the better instincts and feelings of their natures, until the doings of conjurers or illusionists were shown to be equally wonderful and inexplicable, both to themselves and to others.
 This little work is a most readable and amusing one, which has already become popular, and will ably further the good work of its talented author commenced in his extraordinary series of performances at the Egyptian Hall, Piccadilly.”